-PCIe slots allow you to add expansion cards on your motherboard to add more functionality to your PC.
+PCIe slots allow you to add expansion cards on your motherboard in order to provide additional functionality to your PC.
 They come in various sizes, each designed for a specific category of expansion cards.
 Whether you want to add a graphics card for gaming, a WiFi network card, or a dedicated sound card, you use the PCIe slots.

 There are two basic interfaces that a computer uses to add more components, SATA and PCIe.
-SATA interface is used for spinning hard disks primarily these days and also for CD/DVD drives.
+SATA is a slower interface and is used for spinning hard disks primarily these days and also for CD/DVD drives.

 PCIe, on the other hand, is far superior in terms of transfer rate and thus supports high speed components ranging from NVMe SSD all the way to GPUs.